Georgia Ellenwood

-Georgia Lorraine Ellenwood (born 5 August 1995) is a Canadian athlete competing in combined events.
+Georgia Lorraine Ellenwood (born 5 August 1995) is a Canadian athlete who competes in combined events.

 Career

 She represented Canada at the 2016 World Indoor Championships, finishing tenth, and also represented Canada at the 2020 Olympics in Tokyo.
 Georgia Ellenwood is an 8-time NCAA Division I All-American, 2018 Big Ten Conference Field athlete of the year after setting a new personal best and a Wisconsin Badgers school record.
 CKWX NEWS 1130 in British Columbia, Canada profiled Ellenwood's journey.
 Ellenwood is a Langley Secondary School 2013 graduate.

 Ellenwood competed at the 2020 Summer Olympics.